Alignment and matching tests for high-dimensional tensor signals via tensor contraction: CLT for the LSS when d=3

 and

 then we have

 where $\mcW_{11,1,N}^{(3)}(z_1,z_2)$ is defined in \eqref{Eq of mcW tightness d=3 2 vs 1}.

-{\bf Remainders:} We can repeat the same proof argument as those for the part \(l=4\) of Theorem \ref{Thm of Variance} to show that the sum over all \(i,j,k\) of \(\epsilon_{ijk}^{(4)}\) is minor, here we omit details to save space.
+{\bf Remainders:} We can repeat the same proof argument as those for the part \(l=4\) of Theorem \ref{Thm of Variance} to show that the sum over all \(i,j,k\) of \(\epsilon_{ijk}^{(4)}\) is a minor term, we omit the details.

 Now, combining (\ref{Eq of tightness d=3 1 2 vs 1}) and (\ref{Eq of mcW tightness d=3 2 vs 1}), we obtain that

 Define

 By system equations in \S\ref{Sec of majors} and Theorem \ref{Thm of Variance}, \(\mcV_{st,1,N}^{(3)}(z_1,z_2),\mcW_{st,1,N}^{(3)}(z_1,z_2),V_{st,N}^{(3)}(z_1,z_2)\) and \(\mcC_{s,t,N}^{(3)}(z_1,z_2)\) are all bounded by \(C_{\eta_0}\), so \(\Vert\bbF_{1,N}^{(3)}(z_1,z_2)\Vert<C_{\eta_0}\).
 Moreover, since